wtzhang99/wtzhang99.github.io/_posts/2025-09-30-reproduce-seal.md

 ## TLDR

-We reproduced the paper's knowledge integration experiments and extended them to additional models.
+We reproduced the paper’s knowledge integration experiments and extended them to additional models.
 Our findings are:

 * The results are **reproducible**.
 * SEAL consists of two steps:
     (A) **Self-editing** — the model generates edits based on new external information and is fine-tuned on them.
     (B) **Reinforcement learning (RL)** — the model is trained to become a better self-editor by optimizing its edit quality through RL.
 * For **instruction-tuned models**, almost all improvements came from Step A. Step B added little benefit despite being far more expensive.
 * Even with a 3× speedup from our Ray-based reimplementation, Step B remains slow because each reward computation requires fine-tuning.
+* **Using a strong external editor (e.g., GPT-5) achieves comparable results at a fraction of the cost**, making it a practical alternative to RL-based training.

-In short, **self-editing alone provides most of the benefit**.
-Simply prompting a strong model to generate edits is far more cost-effective than training it via RL to become a better self-editor.
+In short, **self-editing alone provides most of the benefit**, and strong external editors can outperform RL training in both efficiency and cost.

 ---